Science Honors: Program Overview

 Core Research Project

 Solutions to complex real-world problems and the cutting edge of scientific and technological innovation are increasingly found at the interface of traditional disciplines.
 Students in Science Honors work closely with professors from Biology, Chemistry, Physics, and Math as they develop their research project.
 Writing and Communication faculty prepare students to present and translate their research to both expert and general audiences.
-Additional coursework in the humanities will prepare students with confidence to understand the ethical and social impacts of technology.
+Additional coursework in the humanities will prepare students with confidence to understand the ethical and social impacts of science and technology.